 Georgian Crystal and Georgian Fire produce some of the highest levels of allicin when crushed.
 Surprisingly, it has a more mellow, buttery flavor when roasted or baked (assuming it has not been crushed).
 Clean, fresh-tasting garlic, with a mild yet rich flavor.
 Adds a perfect light, crisp flavor to stir-fries, vegetables, chicken and fish.
-This garlic has a mellow raw flavor, great for uncooked dips, pesto and salsa.
+This garlic has a mellow raw flavor, is great for uncooked dips, pesto, and salsa.
 When roasted, it has a smooth buttery flavor.

 Spanish Roja is also hot and fiery.
 It also contains high amounts of allicin, the compound in garlic believed to be an immune-system booster.
 Spanish Roja is true garlic in all ways.
 Its flavor is garlickiness with a dash of pungency.
 The depth of flavor is remarkable, with a deep earthy muskiness.
 Eaten raw, it is hot, but not too hot, as there is a sweetness that comes through.
 When cooked, the flavor is sweet, rich, and complex.
 Easy to peel.

 Music, is a porcelain garlic and is large, jumbo garlic.
 Some consumers mistake it for elephant garlic as cloves are the size of a large thumb.
 Music is a little sweeter than other porcelains, it’s very good with fish and chicken.
 Sweet and aromatic, spicy when raw.
 But when cooked, Music gives dishes a balanced earthy garlic flavor gourmet chefs covet.
 The jumbo cloves make Music a great choice for baking and roasting.
 Music garlic is one of the most popular varieties around.

 German Extra Hardy (aka German White) -- Rich garlic flavor with lingering heat.
 The taste is pungent, but not overpowering.
 This variety's very large cloves makes it one of the easiest to peel.
 German Extra Hardy is perfect for pesto-making or baking whole.
 Its mild flavor when cooked makes it a favorite among chefs for garlic mashed potatoes.